Davidsoff/headoftheriver/content/deelnemers/bepaling/index.en.md

     The Finish Line is marked by two poles with a red flag.

-15. **BAANMARKERINGEN**
+15. **Race course markings**

     During the race, the buoys that split the race lane from the travel lane, must be kept on starboard side.

-    As can be seen on the course maps, extra buoys have been placed at the Amstel Canal, before the Big Bend, and before the finish for safety reasons.
+    As can be seen on the course maps, extra buoys have been placed at the Amstel river, before the Big Bend, and before the finish for safety reasons.
 These additional buoys must be kept on port side.

     A crew that passes a buoy at the wrong side or a crew that leaves the travel lane, may receive a penalized.